Contents

 - Enter a new Profile Name, then click the green checkmark.

-- Select your Video and Audio Encoder parameters.
-Click the Advanced Carets to set up advanced parameters and click Save.
+- Select your Video and Audio Encoder parameters and click Save.

 - Your new profile will be displayed in the Encoding Profile Management list.
 Close the window to continue.